swapneel001/Mechatronics_Project/README.md

-# Robotics_Project
+# Mechatronics Project

-This repository contains the code for my Robotics group project.
+This repository contains the code for my Mechatronics group project.
 It is basically a football penalty game, where two players compete against each other.

 ## How to play: